Eigenvalue estimates for the fractional Laplacian on lattice subgraphs: Introduction

 \section{Introduction}

-Since the fractional Laplacian appears in different research fields in mathematics, the properties and applications of this operator in $\mathbb{R}^n$ are of growing interests in the literature, e.g. \cite{2016Eigenvalue,2015FRACTIONAL,2015Ten,2016The,2015The,2010Heat}.
+The fractional Laplacian has significant applications across various research fields in mathematics.
+The properties and applications of this operator in $\mathbb{R}^n$ are increasingly discussed in literature, e.g. \cite{2016Eigenvalue,2015FRACTIONAL,2015Ten,2016The,2015The,2010Heat}.
 In this paper, we introduce the fractional Laplacian on a locally finite connected graph and define the fractional Laplacian operator with Dirichlet boundary condition on a finite subgraph.
-For an integer lattice graph, we derive the upper and lower estimates of the Dirichlet eigenvalues of the fractional Laplacian.
+For an integer lattice graph, we give the well-defined fractional Laplacian, and derive the upper and lower estimates for the Dirichlet eigenvalues of the fractional Laplacian.

 In a bounded domain $\Omega \subset \mathbb{R}^d$, we consider the Dirichlet eigenvalue problem as follows:

 Let $L $ be the Laplacian, and we can order the eigenvalues as

 Let $V(\Omega)$ be the volume of the domain $\Omega$ and $V_d$ be the volume of the unit ball in $\mathbb{R}^d$.
 In 1912, Weyl \cite{cite-key} proved that as $k\rightarrow\infty$,